 How Men and Women Invest Differently

 First, multiple studies have shown how women are more averse to risk than men over the years, which explains part of the disparity between men’s and women’s retirement numbers.

-“Women tend to have a different risk profile and attitude towards money, when compared to men,” says Julie Riach, financial advisor and owner of Women’s Wealth Advisory Services.
+“Women tend to have a different risk profile and attitude towards money, when compared to men,” says Julie Riach, financial advisor and member of the Responsible Investment Association.
 “They are more risk averse and therefore tend to invest in lower-return products that won’t grow their portfolios to the extent they will need for a comfortable retirement.”

 Further, women don’t always feel like they’re taken seriously by financial advisors — as evidenced by that advisor’s flippant advice to “marry well.”
 Nasdaq explains:

 “According to a 2010 Boston Consulting Group study of women’s experiences with wealth management providers, many women feel stereotyped by their advisors.
 They report receiving dumbed-down versions of standard offerings, and a focus on strategies related to social issues or sustainability rather than performance.
 Similarly, women often report demeaning behaviors by their advisors, such as an advisor assuming that the husband naturally takes care of the family’s finances, and as a result, women often do not feel taken seriously.”

 Not surprisingly, some of the retirement savings gap is simply attributed to income: When women make less money than men, they end up with lower retirement savings overall.